stan-alam/music/LUCY/README.md

 **5. Most of all having fun**

-### I will be using Python to process datasets into patterns/melodies from various astronomical organizations
+### I will be using Python to process datasets from various astronomical organizations into patterns/melodies of music.
 ### I may also use the Java JFugue API not all inclusive to Python

 extracted from http://www.harmonics.com/lucy/